-I’ve been challenged.
+What a gift to receive these moments of objective-self-reflection!
 I’ve seen how task oriented I can be, how difficult it is for me to slip into a more relational way of existing and – more importantly – to stop myself from otherising others (a short step away from judging others) and spend time in the space between two souls, fishing for that precious common ground of shared humanity and using that as a platform to produce those things that people really need: being understood, being heard, being believed, being free to be, being free to change, being free to change their mind, being held with an open hand.

 I have to remember to do this for other people.
 Thankfully I think I do get better and better at this skill as I go on.
 Winning.